Finite rate distributed weight-balancing and average consensus over digraphs: Distributed Quantized Average Consensus

-Convergence of Algorithm~\ref{alg_dac} is proved under some mild assumptions on the free parameters of the algorithm, as discussed next.
-The first condition is on the number of bits used to quantize the consensus variables at each iteration. \begin{assumption} Let $\left\{B^{\rm (c)}(k)\right\}_{k \in \mathbb{Z}_+}$ be a sequence satisfying $B^{\rm (c)}(k){\in}\{0,1\}$ and $ \sum_{t = nW}^{(n+1)W-1}{B^{\rm (c)}(t)} \geq 1,$ for all $k,n \in \mathbb{Z}_+$ and some given $W\in \mathbb{Z}_{++}$.
-The number of bits $\big\{B_i^{\rm (c)}(k)\big\}_{k \in \mathbb{Z}_+}$ used by each node $i$ satisfies \end{assumption} The above condition states that, at least once over a time window of duration $W$, \emph{all} nodes are simultaneously communicating at least one bit to their out-neighbors.
-This condition is stricter than the one used in the weight-balancing algorithm {(cf.~Assumption~\ref{assump_Bw})}.
-It can be coupled with the weight-balancing problem.
+\end{assumption} The above condition is almost the same as the one used in the weight-balancing algorithm {(cf.~A.\ref{assump_Bw})} except for the global upper bound, and can be coupled with it.
 For example, nodes can communicate for weight-balancing using one bit at odd time slots, and for average consensus using one bit at even time slots, yielding one bit per channel use.
 Lower effective data rates can be achieved using intermittent communications.

 We next introduce the assumption on $\bar{y}(0)$ and the step-size used in the consensus updates. \begin{assumption}[Informative $\bar{y}(0)$] The average $\bar{y}(0)$ [cf.~(\ref{eq:consensus})] satisfies $\bar{y}(0) \in [q_{\min}, q_{\max}]$. \end{assumption} \begin{assumption} The step-size sequence $\{\alpha(k)\}_{k \in \mathbb{Z}_+}$ satisfies: